specklesystems/speckle-docs-OLD/dev/web.md

 In this folder, you'll see a file called `.env-example`.
 Copy this file, rename it to simply `.env` and fill in the blanks.
 Make sure this new `.env` file is in the `/server` folder alongside the example file.

+Finally, head into Postgres and create a database called `speckle2_dev`.

 By now the frontend should be finished bootstrapping.
 You're ready to power up!

 ## Running Locally

 Here's all you need to do to start up you local Speckle Server:

-1. Make sure you've got both Redis and Postgres running.
-You'll also want to create a Postgres database called `speckle2_dev`.
+1. Make sure you've got instances of both Redis and Postgres running.
 2. Head into the `packages/frontend` folder and run `npm run dev`
 3. Finally, in `packages/server` run `npm run dev`